KEY ELEMENTS OF A LAUNDROMAT BUSINESS PLAN

 Market & Competitor Analysis

 Savvy business owners spend a significant amount of time digging into their industry and learning the ins and outs.
-This section gives you a chance to showcase your knowledge of the laundry industry as a whole and your specific competitors in the area.
-You want to give a basic overview of the market and define your target audience in this section.
+This section gives you a chance to showcase your knowledge of the laundry industry, list specific competitors and provide a basic overview of the market and your target audience.

 A few things you might want to include: